-- staffing arrangements meet the needs of children and families - staff are well supported and confident.
+- staffing arrangements meet the needs of children and families

+- staff are well supported and confident.

 A dedicated staff team followed Scottish Government guidance to maintain a safe environment and reduce the risk of spread of Covid-19.
 They spoke highly of the support they received both professionally and personally from the senior management team.
 Staff said they felt able to share ideas and worries as a team and felt supported by each other.
-New staff told us that the induction process had helped them to develop confidence in their work.
-Relationships between staff and children and families had quickly developed encouraging trust and security.
+Staff new to the First 4 Kids SCIO St.Francis site, told us that they felt supported and were developing confidence in their new roles.
+Relationships between staff and children and families had quickly developed encouraging trust and provided reassurance.

 The staff team had undertaken Covid-19 training that helped them to understand the measures to be implemented to promote a safe environment.
 This supported them to be competent and confident in supporting children at this time.
 For instance, they physically distanced, wore face coverings as required and carried out enhanced cleaning.
 We advised that face coverings should be stored in a washable, sealed bag when not in use.
 This was quickly responded to by the organisation.
-Staff had familiarised themselves with the procedures outlined in the the risk assessment which supported safe practice at their site.
+Staff had familiarised themselves with the procedures outlined in the risk assessment which supported safe practice at their site.